Start Here

 Why Souls Find Themselves in the Wrong Religion

-Many souls do not find themselves in confusion because they desired error.
+Many souls do not enter confusion because they desired error.
 Most inherit what they are given.
-They trust their pastors, their families, their schools, their books, and the institutions that formed them.
-They assume that sincerity proves truth, or that visibility proves legitimacy, or that familiarity proves continuity.
-But history shows that this is not so.
+They trust pastors, families, schools, books, and institutions.
+They assume that sincerity proves truth, that visibility proves legitimacy, or that familiarity proves continuity.
+But history shows otherwise.
 Great multitudes can be misled.
 Institutions can decay.
-Religious language can remain in place while its substance is quietly altered.
+Religious language can remain in place while its substance is altered.

-That is why this work asks the reader to return to first principles.
+That is why one must return to first principles.
 What did Christ found?
-What has always taught?
+What has the Church always taught?
 What worship did she guard?
 What marks did she bear?
 Where is continuity, and where is rupture?
-Where is sacrifice, and where is imitation?
-Where is , and where is performance?
-These are not small questions.
-They are questions of salvation, worship, obedience, and truth.
+Where is true sacrifice, and where is imitation?
+Where is apostolicity, and where is performance?
+These are not side questions.
+They concern salvation, worship, obedience, and truth, because the Church is necessary and religion cannot be remade without consequence.

 Enter the Gates With Patience

-So if you enter here, enter with patience.
+The right way to begin is with patience.
 Do not rush.
-Do not read in anger.
-Do not read only to defend what you already think.
-Read with prayer.
-Read with honesty.
-Read with the willingness to lose an illusion if, by losing it, you gain the truth.
+Do not read only to defend what has already been assumed.
+Read prayerfully.
+Read honestly.
+Read with the willingness to lose an illusion if the truth requires it.

 A Final Invitation